HeylelOS/honey/README.md

 ## Tests

-You should be able to test the currently installed version by executing:
+You should be able to test the currently installed version by executing, just change your PATH to test another:

-	cd test/hny/ && ./test.sh
+	./test/hny/test.sh